bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
-          Above is a distributed, multi-cloud platform that parallel processes data across the world next to both data sources and user end points, killing latency issues for your solutions while handling huge data sets and heavy loads effortlessly.
+          Above is a distributed, multi-cloud platform that parallel processes data across the world next to both data sources and user end points.
+          This eliminates latency issues for your solutions while handling huge data sets and heavy loads effortlessly.
         actions: []
         image: images/speed5.png
         media_position: left